-Theology 40 credits English 40 credits Social Studies 30 credits Mathematics 30 credits Science 30 credits Physical Education/Health 15 credits Visual / Performing Arts 10 credits Informational Technology 5 credits 20 credits World Language Speech 5 credits Electives 25 credits TOTAL 250 credits Community service (40 per year) 160 hours
+40 credits

+40 credits

+30 credits

+30 credits

+30 credits

+15 credits

+10 credits

+5 credits

+20 credits

+5 credits

+25 credits

+250 credits

+160 hours

 Required classes for graduation are listed below.
 Students are required to enroll and receive credit in all the required classes.
 The remaining credits can be selected from elective courses offered at the respective grade levels.
 Students planning to attend college are encouraged to include upper level math, science, and Spanish courses.
-A yearly review of transcripts is completed\by the student and guidance counselor.
+A yearly review of transcripts is completed by the student and guidance counselor.
 No academic credit will be given for participation in sports or activities not directly related to the approved curriculum.

 FRESHMAN SOPHOMORE

 Theology 9 Theology 10

 English 9 English 10

 Physical Science Biology

 Computer Applications Speech I (one semester)

-(one semester) Math
+(one comector) Moth

-World Geography World History

-(one semester) Foreign Language Math
+(one semester) Math World Geography World History (one semester) Foreign Language

-P.E.
+Math P.E.
 9